Silvenga/silvenga.com/input/posts/alpine-missing-dependencies.md

 tordocker_tor       latest              199b9631b0fd        5 minutes ago       24.2MB
 ```

 Soooo, lately, I've been seeing a lot of packages that I try upgrading are now broken with my Dockerfiles (even the same version is of working images fails now).
-Below is an extremely simple of the Dockerfile I use for my TOR relay node.
+Below is an extremely simple example of the Dockerfile I use for my TOR relay node.

 ```Dockerfile
 FROM alpine:3.6